-However, it can take time to master and to know better how you can do it much efficiently, it’s important to learn the metrics related to email marketing.
+However, it can take time to master, and to know better how you can do it much more efficiently; it’s important to learn the metrics related to email marketing.

 Here are some of the important metrics that can help in knowing more about email marketing.